Welcome to L.A.

 Welcome to L.A. is a 1976 American drama musical romance film directed by Alan Rudolph and starring Keith Carradine and an ensemble cast.
 The film focuses on themes of romantic despair and shallowness in the decadent upper class during the 1970s, illustrated through a La Ronde-like circle of sexual adventures and failed affairs revolving around a womanizing songwriter, his businessman father, and their associates.
+It was produced by Robert Altman.

+Rudolph called it "a street opera... with songs as stories.
+Personally, the film celebrates Altman’s great influence on me.
+I was proud of that influence and I wanted it known, I wasn’t hiding it.
+Being in the shadow of a great director was a privilege, not insecurity.
+My voice and fingerprints were my own, perhaps too much for many people while some strongly approved of the film, some strongly didn’t."

+He also declared Welcome to LA was "one of the first true American independent films of the current era.
+It defined today’s movement, what the so-called independent label implies...Here was an American dramatic film with known actors playing in art houses and competing for national space with studio pictures.
+That wasn’t done then, not out of Hollywood."

 Plot

 Celebrity musician Eric Wood plans to record an album of songs written by Carroll Barber, who has been living in England.
 Carroll's aging manager Susan Moore brings Carroll to Los Angeles for the recording sessions, and rents him a house from real estate agent Ann Goode.
 Ann is unhappily married to furniture store owner Jack Goode, who is pursuing their young housemaid, Linda Murray.
 Linda in turn wants a relationship with her friend Kenneth "Ken" Hood, a married young executive.

 Susan expects Carroll to resume a past affair they had, but he rejects her and instead has sex with Ann when she shows him his house.
 Ann tries unsuccessfully to continue the affair by dropping in on Carroll at home and bringing Linda over to clean.
 However, Carroll shows himself to be a womanizer, seemingly incapable of connecting with anyone.
 He visits his wealthy father Carl, whom he has not seen in three years.
 Carl, with the help of Ken Hood, has built the small Barber family dairy into a major business.
 Carroll ends up having affairs with receptionist Jeannette and his father's photographer mistress Nona.

 Ken works long hours at the Barber business and neglects his wife, Karen, a housewife and mother who is obsessed with taxi rides and the Greta Garbo film Camille.
 While Carroll is drinking and driving through the city, he randomly meets Karen and is drawn to her.
 He takes her to his home but when he tries to romance her, she reveals she is married (though not to whom) and departs.
 She later leaves him her telephone number, but refuses to take his repeated calls.
 Linda, who has moved into Carroll's spare room, invites Ken to visit her there, where he meets Ann.